CorruptCube/Java-Barcode-Scanner-Server/README.md

 # Java-Barcode-Scanner-Server
 Collects the barcode data from an android device running the client app.

+Be sure to use the version of the cliet that matches the version of the server you are using.
 /*
 7/3/2016
 Added 2.1 src and jar for version 2.1 of the server.
+you can find the 2.1 version src under the 2.1 branch.
 */

 /*